The Kentucky Fried Movie: Background

+Production

+Development

-A wealthy real estate investor offered to finance the film if they would write a script.
+A wealthy real estate investor offered to finance the film if Zucker, Abrahams and Zucker would write a script.
 After completion of the screenplay, the investor had second thoughts and decided he did not want to finance the film alone.
 He said he would try to attract other investors if the three filmmakers would produce a 10-minute excerpt of the film, which he would finance.
 When the trio presented a budget of the short film to the investor, he backed out.

+The prospect of shooting the short film so excited Zucker, Abrahams and Zucker that they decided to pay for it themselves.
+The 10-minute film cost $35,000 and with it they again approached the Hollywood studios.
+This time, they attached young director John Landis to the project, who came to their attention after an appearance on The Tonight Show promoting his first film Schlock.
+However, once again, the studios turned them down.

+Casting

+According to writer David Zucker on the DVD commentary track, David Letterman auditioned for the role of the newscaster, but was not selected.
+The film's large ensemble cast also features many former members of The Groundlings and The Second City, while most of the extras in the A Fistful of Yen segment were recruited from local martial arts gyms, among them Han Bong-soo's hapkido dojang.
+Several prominent martial artists, including Han, Jun Chong, Cho Hee-il and Phillip Rhee, would appear.

+Both Jerry Mathers and Tony Dow were approached to reprise their roles as Beaver and Wally Cleaver in the Courtroom segment.
+Talks with Mathers fell through and Beaver was played by writer David Zucker instead.

 Filming

-The prospect of shooting the short film so excited the trio that they decided to pay for it themselves.
-The 10-minute film cost $35,000, and with it they again approached the Hollywood studios.
-This time, they attached a young director named John Landis to the project, who came to their attention after an appearance on The Tonight Show promoting his first film Schlock.
-However, once again, the studios turned them down.
+The film's estimated production budget was between $650,000 and $1 million.
+Much of the film was shot at an estate in Pasadena, where multiple sets could be constructed.
+Due to the film's low budget and the high, varied number of sets required, many of them were built outdoors without ceilings so they could be lit naturally with sunlight, reducing the need to construct and maintain lighting equipment.

+The exteriors of Dr. Klahn (Han)'s lair in A Fistful of Yen were filmed at Yamashiro Historic District.

 Distribution and release

-Curious as to how audiences would react to their film, they persuaded exhibitor Kim Jorgensen to show it before one of his regularly scheduled films.
+Curious as to how audiences would react to their film, Zucker, Abrahams and Zucker persuaded exhibitor Kim Jorgensen to show it before one of his regularly scheduled films.
 When Jorgenson saw the short, he "fell out of his seat laughing."
 He was so impressed that he offered to raise the money needed to make the full-length version.
 By having his fellow exhibitors screen the film before audiences in their theaters, he convinced them to put up the $650,000 budget.
 When released, Kentucky Fried Movie was a box-office success, returning domestic American rentals of $7.1 million.